Photography Backup Workflow

 Once you come up with a solid workflow and you organize your images, it is time to think of a backup strategy.

-What is the “bare minimum”, low-cost approach for performing backups if you are a hobbyist?
-Beginner photographers cringe when looking at complex backup strategies of enthusiasts and pros, because the process can be over-the-head complex and very expensive.
-So if you are just starting out or if photography is your small hobby at the moment, I recommend a different, simpler and more cost effective approach for backups.
-No, I won’t suggest keeping your images on your memory card as a backup – that is not good enough even for a beginner.
+So if you are just starting out, I recommend a simpler and more cost-effective approach for backups.
+No, I won’t suggest keeping your images on your memory card as a backup – that is not good enough even for a beginner!
 You want to make sure that you are protected against two main potential problems: hard drive failure and loss / theft / natural disaster.

-Always keep two backups at the minimum in two separate physical locations.
+Basically, always keep two backups, at the minimum, in two separate physical locations.
 The second part is very important.
 Do not just rely on keeping one single backup or multiple backups in a single location.
 This is something you should not skip on and it should become a good habit in the future.

-Hard drives fail and having another backup will certainly give you a peace of mind.
+Hard drives fail and having another backup will certainly give you peace of mind.
 But it won’t protect you from theft, flood, fire or other natural disasters.
 So while buying that external drive for backups, make it two in order to have two copies of the same data.
 Establish an offsite backup routine, depending on how often you shoot and how important your pictures are for you – have a weekly, monthly or quarterly process of updating your offsite backups to keep that data somewhat fresh.

 The good news is, hard drives are very cheap nowadays.
 You can buy a small, portable, large capacity hard drive for less than $100.
 Just buy two of those and store the second drive somewhere safe, preferably away from where you live.
 If you do not want to pay for storage services, perhaps you could ask your parents or your relatives to store that drive for you.
 If it is too much of a hassle, just get a storage box in your local post office or bank and make it a routine to drop off the updated backups.

-As for the backup process itself, you can do it manually at zero cost, which would require copying and overwriting files each time, or you could pay $20-50 to buy backup software that will backup your photos automatically.
+As for the backup process itself, you can do it manually at zero cost, which would require copying and overwriting files each time, or you could pay $20-50 to buy backup software that will back up your photos automatically.
 There are many different software and hardware solutions out there to accomplish automated file backups.
-Apple offers Time Capsue and there are literally hundreds, if not thousands of backup software suites.
-I personally used to love Acronis software for backups and used it for many years.
-You can backup and restore not only individual files, but also entire volumes / partitions, if needed.
+Apple offers Time Capsule, and there are literally hundreds, if not thousands of backup software suites.
+For backing up my PCs at home, I have used Acronis software successfully for many years, and it works great.
+You can backup and restore not only individual files but also entire volumes and partitions if needed.

 So here is the quick summary:

-- At the minimum, buy two external drives for backups
+- At the minimum, buy two external drives for backups.

-- Backup to one drive on a continuous basis either using automated software tools, or manual file copy
+- Backup to one drive on a continuous basis either using automated software tools or manual file copy.

 - Backup to the second drive as often as you will be taking it offsite.
-You can rotate the two drives, but you have to make sure that you are not just doing incremental / differential backups – you have to have full backups for rotation
+You can rotate the two drives, but you have to make sure that you are not just doing incremental/differential backups – you have to have full backups for rotation.

 If you follow this process, you will have your images stored in three places: your computer, an external drive connected to your computer and another external drive that is sitting in an offsite location.

-What about Cloud Storage?
+What About Cloud Storage?

 With cloud storage getting incredibly cheap and potentially even free, you might wonder if it is worth keeping your backups on the cloud.
-Companies like Dropbox, Copy, Amazon, Google and many others have been offering free limited storage or practically unlimited storage if you subscribe to their services.
-For example, if you are an Amazon Prime member, you will get unlimited storage for your photos without extra cost.
-And you can upload not only JPEG images, but also RAW files as well (provided that RAW files are from Nikon, Canon or Sony cameras, as detailed on this page).
+Companies like Adobe, Dropbox, Amazon, Google and many others have been offering free limited storage or practically unlimited storage if you subscribe to their services.

+For example, if you are an Amazon Prime member, you can get a ton of storage for your photos without extra cost.
+And you can upload not only JPEG images but also RAW files as well, as detailed on this page.
 Sounds great, doesn’t it?
 Why wouldn’t you skip on the second external drive, since the “Cloud” can be considered an offsite backup?

 Well, it all depends on how much you shoot and what your upload bandwidth is like.
 Unless you live in an area where providers can supply you with a boatload of upload bandwidth, trying to upload your entire collection of photos might take a very long time.
 I would start by estimating the total storage that your photos are currently consuming.
-If it is reasonable and your bandwidth can keep up without angering your ISP, then go right ahead.
+If it is reasonable, and your bandwidth can keep up without angering your ISP, then go right ahead.
 It will save you the hassle of going offsite for backups.

 In case your computer hard drive dies, you have a backup of your files on an external drive.
 If both fail, you still either have the offsite backup, or a backup in the cloud depending on which route you take.
 With this method, you won’t risk losing everything you have, as the likelihood of all three failing or disappearing on you is extremely small.